feenkcom/gtoolkit.com/pages/index.md

     <div class="row">
       <div class="col-lg-8 offset-lg-2 center">
         <p class="lead">
-          Glamorous Toolkit is a live notebook.
+          Glamorous Toolkit is a multi-language notebook.
           A fancy code editor.
           A software analysis platform.
-          A data visualization engine.
+          A visualization engine.
           A knowledge management system.
-          All in one. <br/> And it's free and open-source.
+          All programmable.
+Free and open-source.
         </p>
       </div>
     </div>